johnliu55tw/acevo-driver-inputs-widget/README.md

-# AC EVO Simple Telemetry
+# Assetto Corsa EVO Simple Driver Inputs Widget

-A small, always-on-top WPF overlay for **Assetto Corsa EVO**.
+A small, always-on-top WPF overlay for **Assetto Corsa EVO** showing driver inputs.
 It shows:

-- steering-wheel rotation and angle;
+- Steering-wheel rotation and angle
-- current gear;
+- Current gear
-- vertical throttle, brake, and clutch gauges;
+- Vertical throttle, brake, and clutch gauges;
-- a scrolling graph for the same three pedal inputs, with the throttle trace turning purple while TC is active and the brake trace turning yellow while ABS is active.
+- A scrolling graph for the same three pedal inputs, with the throttle trace turning **purple** while TC is active and the brake trace turning **yellow** while ABS is active.

-The settings panel lets you independently show or hide each pedal input, choose a graph history from 5–30 seconds, scale the complete overlay from 50–250%, and switch between dark and light themes.
-Preferences are saved automatically.

-The complete telemetry layout is shown only during a driving session.
-At other times the overlay collapses to a single status row for waiting, replay, or pause state, with settings and close controls available on hover.
+The settings panel lets you configure:

+- Which pedal inputs are shown
+- Graph history from 5–30 seconds
+- Always show telemetry graph: keep the telemetry layout visible outside a driving session (unchecked by default)
+- Complete overlay scale from 50–250%
+- Dark or light theme

+The control bar also has a lock button that prevents dragging and edge resizing.
+Preferences, the lock state, window position, and the separate telemetry and compact window sizes are saved automatically.

+During a Live session, the telemetry layout is shown without a status message.
+The entire control bar appears only while the pointer is over the overlay.
+Outside a Live session, the control bar stays visible with a waiting, replay, or pause message.
+The telemetry layout remains visible if **Always show telemetry graph** is checked; otherwise, the overlay collapses to the compact status and control bar.

 ## Run